 The parent intake meeting can occur at a Wonders & Worries office, treatment facility or hospital, in a home or over the phone.
 It takes about one hour.

-We work with each family to determine if they would thrive best in individual sessions or group sessions.
+We work with each family to determine if the child or teen would thrive best in individual sessions or group sessions.
 For example, siblings may meet together or have separate support plans.
-We will also offer family sessions to focus on communicating about the illness, strengthening relationships and coping with complicated illnesses.

-Using the Wonders & Worries Illness Education and Coping Curriculum, the six sessions are customizable.
-These individual sessions are free of charge and available in English and Spanish.
+Using the exclusive Wonders & Worries Illness Education and Coping Curriculum, the sessions are customizable.
+The individual sessions are free of charge and available for ages 2-18.